simonagren/simonagren.github.io/content/posts/2018-11-11--azurefunction-v2-pnpjs/index.md

 // equal to: import { SPFetchClient } from "@pnp/nodejs;"
 const SPFetchClient = require("@pnp/nodejs").SPFetchClient;
 ```
-Then I changed the querystring property from name to site.
+Then I changed the query string property from name to site.
 I'm using the value as siteName for the PnPJs setup.
 This site will be the default when using PnPJs.
 ```typescript
 if (req.query.site || (req.body && req.body.site)) {
     const siteName = req.query.site || req.body.site;